dconnet/AgilityBook/Readme.txt

 UnitTest++: http://unittest-cpp.sourceforge.net/
 I'm currently using version 1.4
 If you don't want to run the unit tests, this is not required.
-All project files have been copied/renamed/modified such that:
+All VC project files have been copied/renamed/modified such that:
  "vsnet..." to "VC..."
  OutputDirectory: $(SolutionDir)\bin\$(PlatformName)
  IntermediateDirectory: $(OutDir)\$(ConfigurationName)\$(ProjectName)